top of page

 It took me ten years of working at it, and many many unpublished attempts before my first picture book, Sun Dog, was published in 2018.
 (I’ve recently written a blog post about that experience here).

-My fifteenth picture book recently published in October, 2022 and I have six more scheduled for release by 2025.
+My seventeenth picture book recently published in August, 2024 and I have five more scheduled for release by 2026.
 But I was a fledgling picture book writer once, too.
 It's a steep learning curve so, from me to you, here's some advice to get you started....

 Know Your Format